stavguo/phaser-emblem/README.md

 ## Controls

-* To pan around, click and drag anywhere on the scene.
+* To move around, click and drag anywhere on the scene.
 * To view the tinted spaces a unit can move to, <strong>double-click</strong> the unit.
 * To move a unit, <strong>double-click</strong> a tinted space.
 * To undo the selection of a unit, <strong>double-click</strong> the unit again.